 - Forest products support 150,400 full and part time jobs.

 - The forest sector was the top employer among manufacturing sectors in the state.

 - Every job created in the forest sector resulted in another 1.01 jobs in North Carolina.

 Data provided by NCSU Extension Forestry “Economic Contribution of the Forest Sector in North Carolina, 2018”

 While North Carolina is one of the fastest growing states, the forestland base that provides the raw material for this industry remains healthy and plentiful thanks to the efforts of forest landowners and foresters across the state.
-According to the most recent data, North Carolina is home to 18.6 million acres of forestland, 86% of which is privately owned.
-Approximately 64% of these privately held lands are owned by non-industrial landowners.
-Despite the enormous growth our state has witnessed, 60% of North Carolina is still covered by forests.
+Approximately 2/3 of these privately held lands are owned by non-industrial landowners.
+Despite the enormous growth our state has witnessed, 58% of North Carolina is still covered by forests.

 For more information on forests and the Forest Products Industry in North Carolina, check out the following publications: